plotski/aio-btclient-rpc/docs/usage.rst

     ) as client:
         print(await client.call("app/version"))

-All :class:`~.aiobtclientrpc.RPCBase` instances can be re-used as an asynchronous context manager.
-But this may be very inefficient because at least two RPC calls are made per context manager.
+:class:`~.aiobtclientrpc.RPCBase` instances can be re-used as asynchronous context managers.
+But this may be very inefficient because of the additional calls to :meth:`~.aiobtclientrpc.RPCBase.connect` and :meth:`~.aiobtclientrpc.RPCBase.disconnect`.

 .. code-block:: python